ceashby/url-shortener/README.md

 ## Setup

-Download the folder, open the terminal and cd into that directory
+Download the folder, open the terminal and cd into that directory:
 ```
 cd /path/to/project
 ```